Welcome

 Recycling and waste

-Solent is part of a waste and recycling contract with the universities of Southampton, Portsmouth, Bournemouth, Bournemouth Arts, Winchester and Southampton City College.
-We share our services, with a focus on resource management, reuse and recycling and innovation.
-The University collects dry mixed recycling, food waste and general waste from across campus and our halls of residence.
+Solent is part of a waste and recycling contract with the universities of Southampton, Portsmouth, Bournemouth, Bournemouth Arts, Winchester and the South Hampshire College Group (SHCG) which is comprised of Southampton City College, Fareham College, and Eastleigh College.
+We share collection services and focus efforts on waste reduction, resource management, reuse and recycling best practice.
+The University collects recycling, general and food waste from across all campuses and student residences.

-We’ve created strong links with local charity, SCRATCH, and donate items which can be reused by the local community.
-When students move out of halls of residence at the end of the academic year, surplus household items and kitchenware are donated to SCRATCH and clothing is donated to British Heart Foundation’s annual Pack For Good campaign.
+When students move out of their residence at the end of the academic year, unwanted but usable household items, kitchenware and clothing are donated to the British Heart Foundation.
 The residences also support Southampton City Mission every year by donating surplus food collected from kitchens after students have moved out.

 - Recyclable materials are sent to a materials recovery factory.
 Any waste which can't be recycled is sent to an energy from waste facility for energy recovery.